Frequently Asked Questions

 Unlike the federal system, merit selection in Arizona is not a system that grants lifetime judgeships.
 Once Arizona judges are appointed, they must periodically stand for retention election, when voters decide whether to keep or remove them.
 Performance review is a way of evaluating the judges who seek to remain on the bench.
 A commission reviews the judges' job performances to determine if they are meeting judicial performance standards.
 The public uses the information provided from the performance reviews at the retention election to decide if the judges should remain in office.
 While a number of states use some form of performance review to evaluate their judges, Arizona also requires its judges to undergo a self-evaluation process.

 Arizona voters approved merit selection in 1974.
 At that time, Arizonans voted to discontinue the popular election of appellate judges, Supreme Court justices, and trial court judges in the most populous counties.
-Three judicial nominating commissions were created to screen judicial candidates for nomination to the Governor for appointment (currently the Commission on Appellate Court Appointments, and the Maricopa and Pima County Commissions on Trial Court Appointments).
+Four judicial nominating commissions have since been created to screen judicial candidates for nomination to the Governor for appointment (currently the Commission on Appellate Court Appointments, and the Maricopa, Pima and Pinal County Commissions on Trial Court Appointments).

 A constitutional amendment passed by Arizona voters in 1992 increased the number of non-lawyer members on the nominating commissions, created the Commission on Judicial Performance Review to give the public information on the performance of judges, and opened all aspects of the process to the public, The amendment broadened public participation in selecting and reviewing judges.